Terms of delivery

 email: espoon.tyovaenopisto@omnia.fi

-tel.: 020 692 444, Mon–Thu at 12:30–15:30
+tel: 020 692 444, Mon–Thu from 12:30 to 15:30

 service point: Itätuulenpiha 1